List of Red vs. Blue episodes: Season 3 (2004–05)

-The conflict between O'Malley and the Reds and Blues takes an explosive turn; literally.
+The Reds and Blues' conflict with O'Malley takes an explosive turn: literally.

 Season 4 (2005–06)

-The Reds are back in Blood Gulch, the Blues go on an adventure involving an alien and an energy sword, and O'Malley plots his next move.
+The Reds are back in a familiar setting while the Blues go on a quest with an alien and a sword, all the while O'Malley plans his next move.

 Season 5 (2006–07)

-The final season of the Blood Gulch Chronicles.
-The conflict between the Reds and Blues and O'Malley comes to an end.
+The Blood Gulch Chronicles ends as the Reds and Blues' conflict with O'Malley reaches its climax.